albertcolom/albertcolom.github.io/_posts/2023-08-01-publish-domain-events-with-doctrine-listener.markdown

 And create a simple root entity to use which uses the above class and record an event when construct.
-Firstly create a simple Event like a DTO called `FooWasCreated.
+Firstly create a simple Event like a DTO called `FooWasCreated`.

 > src/Context/Foo/Domain/Write/Event/FooWasCreated.php